 Polyester: The Most Versatile Synthetic Sock Material

 Polyester is widely considered the best all-around synthetic material for socks, particularly for athletic and performance applications.
-Its combination of moisture management, durability, and affordability makes it the foundation of most modern sock blends.
+In commercial terms, polyester wins because it combines moisture management, strong dye behavior, and manageable yarn cost better than most alternatives.

 Polyester Advantages